 Yeshua.
 Although small in number, they are a vocal group, constantly

 challenging the Jewish spiritual and secular authorities with their presence,

 demanding recognition as Jews.

-hard to achieve it.
-Organizations and individuals spend their time and
+it.
+Organizations and individuals spend their time and hundreds and

 supported by the Ministry of Religious Affairs in Israel, and many more who

 do it as a full or part time job.